vmohit256/ml_practice/math/linear_algebra/README.md

         - D = M^-1 * A * M where M is the matrix of eigenvectors of A
             - M D = A M => M D e_i = A M e_i = A v_i = lambda_i v_i
         - n x n matrix  A is diagonalizable if and only if it has n linearly independent eigenvectors
-    - intuition
-        - eigen vectors are the basis where an ellipsoid is aligned with the axes of the space
-        - eigen values are the scaling factors along the axes of the aligned ellipsoid
     - characteristic polynomial: det(A - lambda I) = 0
         - roots of the characteristic polynomial are the eigenvalues of A
         - null space of A - lambda I is the eigenspace of A corresponding to eigenvalue lambda